 Kidney stones are a common kidney problem.
 They occur when minerals and other substances in the blood crystallize in the kidneys, forming solid masses (stones).
 Kidney stones come out of the body during urination, however, passing them can be extremely painful.

-GenPath can perform tests to verify the health of your kidneys.
+GenPath can perform tests to assess the health of your kidneys.
 We offer kidney stone analysis, which is used to determine the chemical composition of passed kidney stones to assist you and your doctor with forming a prevention plan for the future.
 There is also the option of ordering our 24-hour stone risk profile that is useful in assessing the risk of kidney stone formation.

 Kidney (Renal) Cancer